davetron5000/daves-resume/README.markdown

 #### Senior Software Engineer (Contract)
 _4/2008 - 10/2008_

-_Description:_ Design and implement REST-based developer API in Java/J2EE and PHP for integrating flagship product (a diagramming tool) into other 'Web 2.0' applications.
+_Description:_ Produce a REST-based developer API in Java/J2EE and PHP for integrating flagship product (a diagramming tool) into other Web 2.0 applications.
 Advise on technical architecture and deployment issues.
 Provide developer documentation and other support materials.
 Additional Java software design and development.

 Key Achievements:

-+ Designed a REST-based web service API for integrating Gliffy into any web-enabled software; supports increased market-share, new products, and increased revenue
++ Designed a REST-based web service API for integrating Gliffy into any web-enabled software; supports increased marketshare and revenue by enabling new products to be created
 + Created MediaWiki plug-in for Gliffy's product for which they can sell support; opened additional revenue path for the company
 + Refactored JDBC/SQL-based data layer into O/R mapping layer using Java Persistence and Hibernate; reduced the maintenance and enhancement costs of Gliffy's flagship product
-+ Created a test-bed for Gliffy's flash-based application and Developer API; made refactoring simpler and reduced the cost of maintenance.
++ Created a testbed for Gliffy's flash-based application and Developer API; made refactoring simpler and reduced the cost of maintenance.

 ### Provident Analysis (Fairfax, VA)
 _4/2002 - 4/2008_